-Requests for specific tankered waste information must be made in writing to the Manager Environmental Compliance and Source Control, Queensland Urban Utilities (email to trade.waste@urbanutilities.com.au).
+Requests for specific tankered waste information must be made in writing to the Manager Commercial Water & Trade Waste, Commercial Customer Group, Queensland Urban Utilities (or by email to trade.waste@urbanutilities.com.au).

 Queensland Urban Utilities may refer you to the information access process set out under the Right to Information Act 2009 or the Information Privacy Act 2009 and the relevant approval holder may need to be consulted.